peterhoward42/vue-learning/README.md

 # Log of Work

-*  Correlate notes made with structure of CLI generated project. o  Try to add a tiny bit of templated html to the baseline.
+*  Correlate notes made with structure of CLI generated project.
-    *  Make sure baseline runs
-    *  Augment HelloWorld component with a a new element rough copy of HelloWorld
-    *  Is class of div relevant? = no
-    *  Is css necessary? = no
+*  Add and compose a trivial additional custom component.
+(ScratchCpt)
-    o  What happens if you don't pass a prop? o  What happens if you dont define a prop? o  Try to add a standard html element with a v-bind attribute. o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module o  Design a tiny demo app that:
+*  Try text interpolation inside an attribute value o  Try adding a filter to a bind expression o  Try using a method call as a binging expression o  Try a v-bind thing o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module o  Design a tiny demo app that: